 Journeyman: The Art of Chris Moore by Stephen Gallagher

-The first collection by Chris Moore, internationally renowned science fiction illustrator, includes a dazzling array of paintings completed for book covers, posters and albums.
-From life-like to fantastical, dramatically colorful to simple sketches, the versatility of Chris Moore’s work is a feast for the eye and can all be seen in his book, Journeyman: The Art of Chris Moore.
+The first collection by Chris Moore, internationally renowned science fiction illustrator, includes a dazzling array of paintings completed for book covers, posters, and albums.
+From life-like to fantastical, dramatically colorful to simple sketches, the versatility of sci-fi artist Chris Moore’s illustrative universe is a feast for the eye and can all be seen in his sci-fi art book, Journeyman: The Art of Chris Moore.
 Through a series of conversations, acclaimed thriller writer Stephen Gallagher tells the story of the modern-day journeyman and along the way reveals fascinating insights into the process of creating art.

 H. R. Giger's Necronomicon by H. R. Giger